xpack/web-jekyll/pages/core/xpm/install.md

 starting with dot visible,
 using it again reverts to hiding them.

+## Proxy

+If you are behind a firewall, you need to configure a proxy.

+xpm uses the same modules to fetch the package (`pacote`), so setting a proxy for npm should also work for xpm.

+In addition, xpm uses (`node-fetch`, `https-proxy-agent`, `proxy-from-env`) to download the binary archive.
+These packages require setting the `http_proxy` & `https_proxy` variables in the environment.

 ## `zsh: command not found: xpm`

 If you recently switched to `zsh`, or updated macOS to 11.x, which does